 Sake makes a great souvenir or gift from your trip.
 Once you open your bottle, keep it in the fridge or in a cool dark place up to 2-3 weeks.
 It won’t spoil if you keep it longer or if you store it on the shelf, but the flavor of your sake changes as it oxidizes.
 If unopened, sake should keep for 6 months without the flavor changing.
 As sake ages it becomes darker and yellows.
 It’s still safe to drink and you might even like your mature sake better.

 If you make sake part of your trip, you’re sure to make memories to take home with you.
-Share a tokkuri of sake while watching the Olympic and Paralympic Tokyo 2020 while cheering on your favorite athletes.
-Find your favorite sake to bring back to celebrate with friends at home.
+Find your favorite sake to bring back, and enjoy it at home with your friends.

-I’m a Canadian writer and photographer based in Tokyo.
-I love helping people enjoy their time in Japan.
+Lori Ono is a Canadian writer and photographer based in Tokyo and has been living in various parts of Japan over 20 years.
+She loves helping people enjoy their time in Japan.